Project Type

 Website Design

-We used the same core user research insights collected during the brand redesign kickoff To set the website's visual standards, I led a focused competitive review session with a Director of Design, analyzing both immediate competitors and leaders in the broader SaaS field, including Webflow, Elementor, and Jetpack.
+We used the same core user research insights collected during the brand redesign kickoff to set the website's visual standards, I led a focused competitive review session with a Director of Design, analyzing both immediate competitors and leaders in the broader SaaS field, including Webflow, Elementor, and Jetpack.

 This analysis helped us identify key design elements, standout interactions, and effective overall layouts, leading to the creation of four essential Design Pillars to steer the entire process.